MohammadAmmargk8497/LCPR/ANALYSIS.md

 The `VertConv` module contains 1D convolutions with a `mid_channels` parameter that defines the width of its internal layers.
 This is analogous to the `d_ff` hidden dimension in a standard Transformer's FFN.

 *   **Implementation:** We will modify `VertConv` to support a nested structure on its channel dimensions.
 For example, we can define four granularities: `mid_channels` of `{64, 128, 192, 256}`.
 The weight matrices for the smaller channel counts will be slices of the largest one.
 A model using 64 channels would use the first 64 channels of the universal 256-channel model's weights.
 *   **Benefit:** This directly applies the core MatFormer idea to the most computationally analogous part of the `fusion_block`.
+We will call it **MatConv**

 **2. Nested Attention Heads (As suggested in MatFormer):**
 The `MultiHeadAttention` module in the `fusion_block` uses a fixed number of attention heads (`n_head=4`).
 The MatFormer paper explicitly mentions that its nesting principle can be applied to attention heads.
+Moreover these heads will have total size of ```head_size*num_heads```

-*   **Implementation:** We will modify `MultiHeadAttention` to support a variable number of heads, e.g., `{1, 2, 3, 4}`.
-The weight matrices for the query, key, and value projections for the 1-head model would be a subset of the weights for the 2-head model, and so on.
+*   **Implementation:** We will modify `MultiHeadAttention` to support a variable number of combined head size, e.g., `{1, 2, 3, 4}`.
+The weight matrices for the query, key, and value projections will be a subset of this combined head size.
 *   **Benefit:** This provides another dimension for the architecture search, allowing it to tune the complexity of the attention mechanism itself at each fusion stage.

 ### Training and Architecture Search

 *   **Training:** We will adopt the MatFormer training strategy.
-At each training step, we will randomly sample a granularity (e.g., a specific number of `mid_channels` and attention heads) and apply it uniformly across all four `fusion_block`s.
+At each training step, we will randomly sample a granularity (e.g., a specific number of `mid_channels` and attention head size) and apply it uniformly across all four `fusion_block`s.
 We will then compute the loss and update the weights of the universal model.
 This ensures all sub-models are trained effectively.
-*   **Greedy Search (Mix'n'Match):** Your custom greedy algorithm will perform the "Mix'n'Match" step described in the paper.
-For a given parameter budget, it will search for the optimal combination of granularities across the four different `fusion_block`s (e.g., `fusion_block_1` uses 128 channels, `fusion_block_2` uses 256, etc.) to create the most accurate specialized sub-model.
+*   **Greedy Search:**  Custom Algorithm for this.
+Matconv and Matformer of MultiheadAttention have different granularity control parameter, ```S``` and ```M`` respectively.

 ## 3. Computational Profiling